lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 the **gather** / **take** built-in P6's functions, which has some interesting features:

-* *It has a dynamic scope:* it don't care about how many calls down are to find a **take**.
+* *It has a dynamic scope:* it doesn't care about how many calls down are need to find a **take**.

-* *Is a list generator:* useful for processing lists with filters and transformers.
+* *Is a list generator:* useful for list processing with filters and transformers.

-* *And also lazy:* delay the evaluation until you really need the result.
+* *And also lazy:* delaying the evaluation until you really need the result.

 Some p6 programmers argue that the **gather** / **take** itself is like a coroutine.
 In fact, the *lazy property* of **gather** / **take** does it fits well